danielaparker/JsonCons.Net/doc_source/articles/JsonPath/JsonConsJsonPath.md

 ### Functions

-Support for function expressions is a JsonCons extension.
+Support for function in filter expressions is a JsonCons extension.

-Functions can be passed JSONPath paths, single quoted strings and literal JSON values such as `1.5`, `true`, or `{"foo" : "bar"}`.
+Functions can be passed JSONPath paths, single quoted strings, literal JSON values such as `1.5`, `true`, or `{"foo" : "bar"}`, or expressions such as `@.price*10`.
-Outside a filter predicate, functions can be passed paths that select from the root JSON value `$`.
-Within a filter predicate, functions can be passed either a path that selects from the root JSON value `$`, or a path that selects from the current node `@`.
+Functions can be passed either a path that selects from the root JSON value `$`, or a path that selects from the current node `@`.

 Function|Description
 ----------|--------